renfuuu/BOIDS/README.md

 Press C - for Chaos State
 Press R - to make the boids return toward camera
 Press N - for Natural State
-Press Left Mouse button - to generate one new boid Press Up Arrow - to increment cohesion
+Press Left Mouse button - to generate one new boid in a random position Press Up Arrow - to increment cohesion
 Press Down Arrow - to decrement cohesion
 Press Right Arrow - to increment seperation